YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

 #### Exercise 5

 We think that the collisions where "nothing should happen" and/or shouldn't happen at all  are (see decision table at exercise 4) :
- 1. pellet collide with pellet
+ 1. pellet collide with pellet (shouldn't happen at all)
- 2. ghost collide with a ghost
+ 2. ghost collide with a ghost ("nothing should happen")
- 3. player collide with a player (if playing multiplayer game)
+ 3. player collide with a player (if playing multiplayer game) or (shouldn't happen at all in single player game)
- 4. ghost collide with pellet
+ 4. ghost collide with pellet ("nothing should happen")
- 5. pellet collide with a ghost
+ 5. pellet collide with a ghost (shouldn't happen at all, because pellet should be able to move at least it isn't specified in user stories)

 for the 5 collisions that shouldn't happen (see exercise 5) : because it is not specified in the user stories what should happen, we have just tested what we assumed should/ shouldn't happen.